Stearnzy/pull-request-microservice/README.md

 2. If this was a bigger project, I would have a more effective error logging/handling system in place.
 One example would be having a logger for each of the GitHub service methods so that I could provide a more detailed error message to the user, such as if the organization or repository name that was provided does not exist.
 3. Reflecting on this project, perhaps a class-oriented, OOP approach would have been a better practice for things such as route and controllers.
 4. A particular style guide could be added to this project.
-5. In terms of testing, I did not know how to test `app.listen` within the `index.js` file
+5. In terms of testing, I did not know how to test `app.listen` within the `index.js` file, so I would add that in the future once I figured out how.
+As in most cases, more edge case testing is always better, but I wanted to focus on demonstrating mocking with Jest and accounting for multiple-page responses from the GitHub API.

+Thank you so much for seeing my work!